AdaCore/learn/content/courses/advanced-ada/parts/resource_management/containers.rst

 The :ada:`Aggregate` aspect is used in many declarations of the :ada:`Ada.Containers` packages.
-However, this aspect isn't restricted to the standard containers: we may indeed use the :ada:`Aggregate` aspect to specify a custom container aggregate for any record data type.
+However, this aspect isn't restricted to the standard containers: we may indeed use the :ada:`Aggregate` aspect to specify a custom container aggregate for any type other than an array.
 In this section, we discuss the elements of the :ada:`Aggregate` aspect and how to use this aspect to create your own container aggregates.

 .. admonition:: In the Ada Reference Manual